Overview of the Cases

 In terms of the depth of public participation, it is interesting to consider where the cases lie on the IAP2 spectrum of the depth of public participation.
 The IAP2 spectrum has five points: inform; consult; involve; collaborate; and empower.

-Finally, GIFT’s synthesis of the initial case studies identified three broad typologies of public participation in fiscal policies: [link to synthesis]
+Finally, GIFT’s synthesis of the initial case studies identified three broad typologies of public participation in fiscal policies here.

 A broader map of the range of mechanisms of public participation in fiscal policy

 As noted, the nine initial cases in the Guide are a very small sample of all the different types of public participation in fiscal policy.

 Table 2 below sketches out further examples of the full range of public participation in fiscal policy design and implementation, including participation with respect to public service delivery and public investment projects.

 Text in blue in the table is linked to GIFT case studies that include discussion of the mechanism.
 The original full case studies contained discussion of a wider range of participation mechanisms than is written up in the outlines in the Guide.